OpenBB-finance/openbb-bot/README.md

 1. Update and rename the `.env.example` file to `.env`
 2. In this `.env` file set `DISCORD_BOT_TOKEN` with the Token ID previously copied
 3. If you don't have an OpenBB Hub account, go to http://my.openbb.co
-5. Once you do go the [OpenBB SDK - PAT (personal access token) page](https://my.openbb.co/app/platform/pat) and copy the PAT
+5. Once you do go the [OpenBB Platform - PAT (personal access token) page](https://my.openbb.co/app/platform/pat) and copy the PAT
 6. In the `.env` file set `OPENBB_HUB_PAT` with the PAT previously copied

 One of the reasons you rely on the OpenBB Hub PAT is that it manages all of your API keys on your behalf once you want to access data using OpenBB.
 So make sure you have API keys set on the [Credentials](https://my.openbb.co/app/platform/credentials) page.